 - 4 teaspoons honey

-- lemon juice to brush on the pears to prevent discoloration, optional
+- Optional: lemon juice (to brush on the pears to prevent discoloration)

 1. Wash the pears and pat dry with paper towels.
 Cut the top off the pears and set aside (these will become the lid).
 Remove the core.
 If desired, cut off a small slice at the bottom so that the pear will stand straight during steaming.
 (Note: Depending on the type of steaming equipment you are using, you may find it difficult to stand the pears upright and cover for steaming.
 In that case, slice the pears lengthwise, core, and spoon the honey and place the date in the hollow in the middle.)